Learning how to deal with anxiety is an important part of human life. Many issues and situations arise and cause distress to all individuals.

 Social anxiety is the most common fear experienced by individuals and is usually identifying as social phobia.
 It is not easily recognized, and the mild forms are brushed away as shyness.

-A person who has social anxiety will have real and persistent fear of being in social situations.
+A person who has social anxiety will have a real and persistent fear of being in social situations.
 The range of severity is wide, and it can be overwhelming.

 Some individuals will be unable even to deal with normal activities such as walking to the store.

-However, in most cases, the individuals are afraid of being in social gatherings.
+However, in most cases, individuals are afraid of being in social gatherings.
 The thought of meeting new people and talking to people will cause a deep feeling of trepidation.